 Whether the child was born alive or is unclear.
 What is clear is that Dickson was apprehended on suspicion of killing her child and committed to the Edinburgh goal.
 During her imprisonment, she was said to be extremely penitent.
-She said that she was afraid to admit she was pregnant because of fear of being punished publicly at church.
-Dickson also related that she had committed fornication, but at the same time, she also denied that she had killed her child and claimed that the baby was still-born.
+She said that she was afraid to admit she was pregnant because of fear of being punished at church.
+Dickson also related that she had committed fornication, but at the same time, she denied that she had killed her child and claimed that the baby was still-born.

-During the trial, evidence was given that Dickson was pregnant and that she had denied being pregnant.
+During the trial, evidence was given that proved she was pregnant and that she denied being pregnant.
 There was also evidence that the dead child was found in the River Tweed at Maxwellheugh, near Kelso and that she delivered the child herself.
 In addition, a surgeon inspected the dead child to determine whether the child was alive at the birth.
 The surgeon reported that “when the lungs of the child were put into water they swam,” which indicated that the child had been born alive.

 Despite the weak evidence and Dickson’s denial, the jury ultimately found Dickson guilty and sentenced her to death.
 Varying dates exist as to when Dickson was executed.
-Some people say it was 1723, 1728, 19 June 1729, and one printer even falsely reported it happened 1 February 1813.
+Some people say it was 1723, 1728, 19 June 1729, and one publication even falsely reported it happened 1 February 1813.
 Allegedly, Dickson was taken to the gallows on 2 September 1724.

 During the trip to Musselburgh, the day was extremely hot.
 The men transporting her body stopped to have some refreshments and while they were having a drink, one of them heard a noise coming from the coffin.
 He went to the cart, moved the lid off the coffin, and to his surprise, Dickson suddenly sat up.
 The men were so shocked and frightened they bolted.

 “Every person, upon whom the judgment of the court has been executed, has no more to suffer, but must be for ever discharged.”

-As Dickson could no longer be charged with a crime, the king’s advocate, filed a charge against the sheriff claiming that he had not performed his job properly as Dickson was still alive.
-Her husband, who was a good fellow, remarried her within a few days, and until the day she died (25 years later), Dickson denied that she killed her child.
+As Dickson had been executed and was considered dead, she could no longer be charged with a crime.
+This upset the king’s advocate and he filed a charge against the sheriff claiming that he had not performed his job properly as Dickson was still alive.
+Her husband, who was a good fellow, remarried her within a few days and after her miraculous recovery she became extremely popular prompting a report on 15 October that read:

-- Annals of Crime, Issues 1-53, 1833
+- Annals of Crime, Issues 1-53, 1833, p.
+57.

-- The Scots Magazine, 1808
+- The Scots Magazine, p.
+906.